 His recent work in this field includes:

-- Acting for the United Kingdom in Case T-715/14 NK Rosneft a.o. & others v.
-European Council and Joined Cases T-735/14 & T-799/14 Gazprom Neft v.
-Council in which the Russian energy companies Rosneft and Gazprom seek the annulment of EU sanctions targeted at the Russian oil sector in the light of Russia’s actions destabilising the situation in Ukraine (Council Decision 2014/659/CFSP as amended and Council Regulation (EU) 833/2014 as amended).
+- Case T-715/14 NK Rosneft a.o. v.
+European Council ELCI:EU:T:2018:544 & Joined Cases T-735/14 & T-799/15 Gazprom Neft v.
+European Council ELCI:EU:T:2018:548 – proceedings before the EU General Court in which the Russian energy companies Rosneft and Gazprom sought the annulment of EU sanctions targeted at the Russian oil sector in the light of Russia’s actions destabilising the situation in Ukraine (Council Decision 2014/659/CFSP as amended and Council Regulation (EU) 833/2014 as amended).
+Sole counsel for the United Kingdom, whose submissions were endorsed by the General Court.

-- Acting for Her Majesty’s Treasury in R (Ezz) v.
+- R (Ezz) v.
 HM Treasury EWHC 1470 (Admin), relating to Council Regulation (EU) 270/2011 concerning restrictive measures directed at certain persons, entities and bodies in view of the situation in Egypt.
 The case related to the provision in Article 4(1)(b), which is common to all EU sanctions regulations, that funds may be released where it is determined that they are “intended exclusively for reasonable professional fees associated with the provision of legal services”.
+Sole counsel for HM Treasury, successfully defending the claims.

-- Advising the Office of Financial Sanctions Implementation (part of HM Treasury) on issues relating to the sanctions imposed on the former President of Ukraine, Viktor Yanokovych, and on other general matters of interpretation of the EU sanctions regime.
+- Advising the Office of Financial Sanctions Implementation on issues relating to the sanctions imposed on the former President of Ukraine, Viktor Yanukovych.

 Public international law & international tribunals